Luminist Publications

 HAVELOCK ELLIS

-Mescal: A New Artificial Paradise (1898) – “The reason why mescal is of all this class of drugs the most purely intellectual in its appeal is evidently because it affects mainly the most intellectual of the senses... unlike most other intoxicants, it seems to have no special affinity for a disordered and unbalanced nervous system; on the contrary, it demands organic soundness and good health for the complete manifestation of its virtues.” $4.99
+Mescal: A New Artificial Paradise (1898) – “The reason why mescal is the most purely intellectual in its appeal is evidently because it affects mainly the most intellectual of the senses... unlike most other intoxicants, it seems to have no special affinity for a disordered and unbalanced nervous system; it demands organic soundness and good health for the complete manifestation of its virtues.” $4.99

 EMMA GOLDMAN

-Anarchism: What it Really Stands For (1911) –“...the philosophy of a new social order based on liberty unrestricted by man-made law; the theory that all forms of government rest on violence, and are therefore wrong and harmful, as well as unnecessary.... voluntary productive and distributive associations, gradually developing into free communism, as the best means of producing with the least waste of human energy.” $4.99
+Anarchism: What it Really Stands For (1911) –“...a new social order based on liberty unrestricted by man-made law; the theory that all forms of government rest on violence, and are therefore wrong and harmful, as well as unnecessary.... voluntary productive and distributive associations, gradually developing into free communism, as the best means of producing with the least waste of human energy.” $4.99

-Marriage and Love (1910) with Jealousy: Causes and a Possible Cure (1915) – “...some day men and women will rise, they will reach the mountain peak, they will meet big and strong and free, ready to receive, to partake, and to bask in the golden rays of love.
-What fancy, what imagination, what poetic genius can foresee even approximately the potentialities of such a force in the life of men and women.” $4.99
+Marriage and Love (1910) with Jealousy: Causes and a Possible Cure (1915) – Passionate defense of free love: “...some day men and women will rise, they will reach the mountain peak, they will meet big and strong and free, ready to receive, to partake, and to bask in the golden rays of love.” $4.99

-Patriotism: A Menace to Liberty (1910) – “Leo Tolstoy, the greatest anti-patriot of our times, defines patriotism as the principle that will justify the training of wholesale murderers; a trade that requires better equipment for the exercise of man-killing than the making of such necessities of life as shoes, clothing, and houses; a trade that guarantees better returns and greater glory than that of the average workingman.” $4.99
+Patriotism: A Menace to Liberty (1910) – “Leo Tolstoy defines patriotism as the principle that will justify the training of wholesale murderers; a trade that requires better equipment for the exercise of man-killing than the making of such necessities of life as shoes, clothing, and houses; a trade that guarantees better returns and greater glory than that of the average workingman.” $4.99

-Prisons: A Social Crime and a Failure (1910) – “With all our boasted reforms, our great social changes, and our far-reaching discoveries, human beings continue to be sent to the worst of hells, wherein they are outraged, degraded, and tortured, that society may be ‘protected’ from the phantoms of its own making.
-Prison, a social protection?
-What monstrous mind ever conceived such an idea?
-Just as well say that health can be promoted by a widespread contagion.” $4.99
+Prisons: A Social Crime and a Failure (1910) – “With all our boasted reforms, our great social changes, and our far-reaching discoveries, human beings continue to be sent to the worst of hells, wherein they are outraged, degraded, and tortured, that society may be ‘protected’ from the phantoms of its own making....
+What monstrous mind ever conceived such an idea?” $4.99

 RICHARD V. GORTON